joolstorrentecalo/gitlab-foss/doc/ci/yaml/index.md

 an administrator can [enable the feature flag](../../administration/feature_flags.md) named `pages_multiple_versions_setting`.
 On GitLab.com and GitLab Dedicated, this feature is not available.
 This feature is not ready for production use.

-Use `pages.path_prefix` to configure a path prefix for [parallel deployments](../../user/project/pages/index.md#parallel-deployments) of GitLab Pages.
+Use `pages.path_prefix` to configure a path prefix for [multiple deployments](../../user/project/pages/index.md#create-multiple-deployments) of GitLab Pages.

 **Keyword type**: Job keyword.
 You can use it only as part of a `pages` job.